Kourtney Kardashian Shows Off Curves In Tiny Bikini During A Day At The Beach With Her Girlfriends

 Kourtney Kardashian is currently on vacation in Mexico with her girlfriends, and she is not afraid to show off her bikini body.

-According to an August 24 report by the Daily Mail, Kourtney Kardashian was photographed looking happy and fit on the beach in Mexico with her friends this week.
-The Keeping Up With the Kardashians star rocked a tiny cheetah print bikini with a triangle top, and thin sunglasses as she frolicked with friends on the beach and in the water.
+According to an August 24 report by The Daily Mail, Kourtney Kardashian was photographed looking happy and fit on the beach in Mexico with her friends this week.
+The Keeping Up with the Kardashians star rocked a tiny cheetah print bikini with a triangle top, and thin sunglasses as she frolicked with friends on the beach and in the water.

 Kourt showed off her flat tummy and her backside as she flaunted her curves in the tiny string bikini.
 Kardashian hit the beach with her close friend and Kim Kardashian’s former assistant, Stephanie Shepherd, pal Sarah Howard, and Kardashian makeup artist, Hrush Achemyan.